akilangk/9th-Task-19-11-2021-FindingTwoBigNumbers/README.md

   2. List of Positive numbers
   3. List of both Positive and Negative numbers
 * Handled the exceptions for edge cases like InputMismatch exception.
+* UML Diagram, PlantUML file and the output screenshots for the above cases are attached.